htm-community/htm-2d-object-modeling/README.md

 See javascript [readme](objectVisualizer/).

 ### Java
-- this folder now contains just "Hello World!" program in Java.
-Code here if you wan't to use Java.
+This folder now contains just "Hello World!" program in Java.
+Code here if you want to use Java language.

 ### Python
 Currently used language for the development.